yiliuTo/KafkaTestC/README.md

 # Kafka Test Client in C# for Confluent Cloud on Azure

-This is a C# console application that demonstrates how to interact with Confluent Cloud on Azure using Azure managed identity for authentication.
+This is a C# console application that demonstrates how to interact with Confluent Cloud on Azure.
+The application supports two authentication methods:

+1. **Azure Managed Identity** (preferred): Uses OAuth with Azure Managed Identity for seamless authentication
+2. **API Key Authentication** (fallback): Uses Confluent Cloud API keys when OAuth is not available

 The application can run as either a producer or a consumer.

 ## Prerequisites

 - [.NET SDK](https://dotnet.microsoft.com/download) (version 9.0 or later)
 - A Confluent Cloud cluster on Azure
+- One of the following authentication methods:
   - Azure subscription with managed identity configured

-## Setting Up with Confluent Cloud on Azure

-1. Create a Confluent Cloud cluster on Azure following [Confluent's documentation](https://docs.confluent.io/cloud/current/azure/index.html).

-2. Configure Azure managed identity for your application by following these steps:
-   - Create a managed identity in Azure
-   - Assign appropriate permissions to access your Confluent Cloud resources
-   - Set up OAuth integration between Azure AD and Confluent Cloud
+  - Confluent Cloud API key and secret

 ## Configuration